-The CRCA Community is comprised of independent riders who race in the CRCA club jersey and CRCA sub-teams that race in their own team kit with required CRCA branding.
-Any group of members may form a sub-team under the CRCA umbrella.
+The CRCA Community is comprised of independent riders who race in the CRCA club jersey and CRCA sub-teams who race in their own team kit with required CRCA branding.
+Any individual or group of members may form a sub-team under the CRCA umbrella.

-As part of their contribution to the CRCA community all sub-teams are required to fulfill "team duties" that are vital to the Club's operations.
-There are also certain other requirements for CRCA sub-teams as detailed below in the sub-team rules.
+As part of their contribution to the CRCA community all sub-teams are required to fulfill Team Duties, which are vital to the Club's operations.
+See the 2018 Team Duty Assignments. *All renewing teams should have received an e-mail requesting Team Duty selections.

-Any questions regarding sub-teams may be directed to the Director of Teams.
+Questions regarding sub-teams may be sent to the Director of Teams.

-CRCA Sub-team application: Please use the sub-team application if you are creating a new team.
-To ensure ability to race a full club season calendar, please submit your new sub-team application by Friday, January 19, 2018.
+CRCA Sub-team application: Please use the sub-team application if you are creating a new team as soon as possible.

-Existing sub-team managers should have already received e-mail instructions on renewal roster submission (also January 19th deadline).
+Existing sub-team managers should have already received e-mail instructions on renewal roster submission.
 Please contact Director of Teams with questions or if you haven't received renewal instructions.

 The CRCA Club Jersey For Independent Riders